litmuschaos/litmus/monitoring/grafana-dashboards/sock-shop/README.md

 - Prometheus operator and deployment configured for using the service monitors.

+OR

+- Sock shop microservices application deployments

+- prometheus deployment with a scrape job for litmus and sock-shop application metrics.

 - Chaos engine name must match the labels used in PromQL for the grafana dashboard.

 ## Instructions